OleksiyRudenko/js-app-wireframe/README.md

 those coming from 3rd party code from `node_modules`.

 Remove Flow-related settings from `.babelrc`, `.eslintrc.json` and `package.json`.
 In this project Flow is disabled.
-Check `*-flow` files for Flow settings.
+Check `*-flow*` files for Flow settings.
+Please, note that `*-flow*` files do not contain any changes that follow this section.

 [🔝 back to contents](#contents)